 - Chronological Resumé Example 1 (PDF)—an experienced teacher

-A functional resumé minimizes gaps in employment history, but it can be challenging to write.
-Use the following outline and examples to plan your own version:
+- A functional resumé highlights your skills and abilities, rather than your work history.
+It organizes your achievements in skill categories directly related to the job you’re applying for.
+A functional resumé plays down any gaps in your work history, but can be challenging to write.
+Use this outline and these examples to plan your own version:

 - Functional Resumé Outline